6–7 years old: Gross motor skill development

 As kids grow, their movements become more agile.
 Follow your child’s gross motor skill development from age 6 to 7.

-Gross motor skill development allows children to exercise their balance, coordination, and large muscles.
-These abilities will help your little one master certain movements, such as running, climbing, crawling, jumping, and throwing.
-Developing gross motor skills is also an important step toward developing fine motor skills.
+Gross motor skill development allows children to improve their balance and coordination and use their large muscles.
+These abilities helped your little one master certain movements, such as sitting, creeping, crawling, walking, running, climbing, jumping, and more.
+Developing gross motor skills is also an important step towards developing fine motor skills.

 At this age:

-• Your child can jump forward about 60 cm with both feet.
+• Your child can jump forward about 60 cm with both feet (about the length of two rulers).

-• They can jump on one foot 10 times while staying in one spot or moving forward.
+• They can jump on one foot at least 10 times while staying in one spot or moving forward.

-• They can kick a ball while moving and changing directions.
+• They can control the movement of a ball while moving and changing directions.

 • They can ride a bicycle without training wheels over a short distance.

-• They can coordinate their upper and lower body while jumping (e.g., they can do jumping jacks).
+• Your child can coordinate their upper and lower body while jumping (e.g., they can do several jumping jacks in a row).

-Little by little, your child is beginning to do the following:
+Over the next few months, your child will begin to do the following:

 • Acquire the skills needed to play team sports such as soccer or hockey.

-• Move more quickly and easily without bumping into obstacles or other people.
+• Move more quickly and easily without bumping into obstacles or other people while playing sports or biking.

 • Successfully walk along a balance beam (5 cm wide) without falling.